Iraqi literature: Manuscripts

+Modern era

 20th century

 As stated by Ibrahim al-Durubi in Al-Baghdadiyun, Akhbaruhum Wa Majalisuhum the important figures in the founding of 20th-century Iraqi literature included Ma'ruf al-Rusafi, Daisy Al-Amir and Anastase-Marie al-Karmali.

 In the late 1970s, a period of economic upturn, prominent writers in Iraq were provided with an apartment and car by Saddam Hussein's government, and were guaranteed at least one publication per year.
 In exchange, literature was expected to express and galvanise support for the ruling Ba'ath Party.
+Under Ba'athist governance, cultural production and publishing in Iraq were largely centralized under the Ministry of Culture and Media, which oversaw broadcasting, cinema, theatre, and a network of state publishing houses, including the creation of specialized publishing bodies which produced books, magazines, and newspapers.
+Children’s publishing formed a distinct part of state cultural output.
+Dar al-Thaqafa lil-Atfal published 110 children’s books between 1975 and 1979, rising to 324 titles during the second half of the 1980s.
+Available figures indicate a substantial volume of state publishing: between 1975 and 1979, the Iraqi government published 5,279 books, followed by 5,837 books from 1980 to 1984.
+Output expanded further between 1985 and 1989, with 7,309 books published, and reached 1,875 books in 1990 alone, the highest annual total recorded during the period.
+Official reports also stated that total publication circulation increased from 25 million copies in 1974 to 240 million in 1981.
+Prior to the imposition of international sanctions in 1991, Iraq exported books valued at approximately 1.5 million Iraqi dinars and newspapers worth 500,000 dinars, and participated in numerous international book fairs.

 The Iran–Iraq War (1980-1988) fuelled a demand for patriotic literature, but also pushed a number of writers into exile.
 According to Najem Wali, during this period, "[e]ven those who chose to quit writing saw themselves forced to write something that did not rile the dictator, because even silence was considered a crime."
+According to human rights documentation, over 500 journalists, writers, poets and intellectuals were executed or killed by the Ba'athist regime and its security apparatus between 1968 and 2003, and hundreds more were forced into exile.
 From the late 1980s onwards, Iraqi exile literature developed with writers whose "rejection of dominant ideology and [whose] resistance to the wars in Iraq compelled them to formulate a 'brutally raw realism' characterized by a shocking sense of modernity".

 Late 20th-century Iraqi literature has been marked by writers such as Saadi Youssef, Fadhil Al-Azzawi, Mushin Al-Ramli, Salah Al-Hamdani and Abdul Rahman Majeed al-Rubaie.